ledwards/holocron/ROADMAP.md

 * fuzzy search (https://medium.com/analytics-vidhya/how-to-create-a-fuzzy-search-in-react-js-using-fuse-js-859f80345657)
 * if results include both alias and exact title, list alias last (or sort by score)
 * Field might want a true name vs display name that shows in the chip, e.g. "underlyingcardfor" vs "undercard for"
+* show card details by swiping on a card

 UX IMPROVEMENTS